 2.5.
-Recourse to Business Partners
+Use of Business Partners

-- Committing to a Business Partner either orally or in writing or entering into a contractual relationship with a Business Partner before he has been fully validated as per the Business Partner engagement process detailed into the Procedure. - Request or accept services from the Business Partner before the signature of the Business Partner Agreement.
+- Committing to a Business Partner either orally or in writing or entering into a contractual relationship with a Business Partner before it has been fully validated as per the Business Partner engagement process detailed into the Procedure. - Request or accept services from the Business Partner before the signature of the Business Partner Agreement.

-- Meeting the identified Business Partner at his premises; - testing his capacity (structure, organization, resources, contacts, background, commercial references, etc.); - presenting and handing over ArianeGroup' Ethics Charter, to which he shall adhere; - explaining the Business Partner engagement process; - liaising with Ethics & Compliance in order to proceed with the validation of the Business Partner, and the set-up of a Business Partner Agreement.
+- Meeting the identified Business Partner at their premises, - Testing its capacity (structure, organization, resources, contacts, background, commercial references, etc.), - Presenting and handing over our Ethics Charter, to which they shall adhere, - Explaining the Business Partner engagement process, - Liaising with Ethics & Compliance in order to proceed with the validation of the Business Partner, and the set-up of a Business Partner Agreement.